 Winchester, Simon.
 2010.
 The Surgeon of Crowthorne.
 London: Penguin UK.

 This is an astonishing book that is not about technical writing.
-From the Wikipedia description of its plot:
+From the Wikipedia plot description:

 ‘The book tells the story of the making of the Oxford English Dictionary (OED) and one of its most prolific early contributors, William Chester Minor, a retired United States Army surgeon.
 Minor was, at the time, imprisoned in the Broadmoor Criminal Lunatic Asylum, near the village of Crowthorne, in Berkshire, England.’

-In other words, this goes to show that one of the most important and influential dictionaries in the World was created by a fevered and intelligent person in poor mental health.
-As you engage with different style guides and, possibly, write your own (which is something I strongly recommend that you do), you will find inconsistencies in them and know that very few systems are perfect.
-This book is a perfect reminder of this fact, while it shows that one person can make a lot of difference.
+In other words, this goes to show that one of the most important and influential dictionaries in the World was created by a fevered and intelligent person who was at times of very poor mental health.
+As you engage with different style guides and possibly write your own (which is something I strongly recommend that you do), you will find inconsistencies in those style guides and you will find out that very few systems are perfect.
+This book shows how one person can influence a universe of people.

 Davies, Peter Ho.
 2021.
 Art of Revision.
 Graywolf Press.

 I wish I were the kind of writer who constructs neat sentences in their head.
-I’m not.
+I am not.
 Instead, I write, rewrite, have others comment and chip in, and edit again.
-This book is a nice dive into the review process.
+This book is a nice dive into how the review process works.

 Language and grammar

-I won't go into any detail about these books, but if there were a gun to my head and my would-be assassin asked me to name four of these to hand to a fresh technical writer, I would say those by Dreyer, McColloch, Graves, and Adger.
+I will not go into any detail about these books, but if I had a gun to my head and my would–be assassin asked me to name five of these to hand to a fresh technical writer, I would stutter the book titles from Dreyer, McColloch, Graves, Adger, and Ginna.